December 19, 1963 —

 "The girls from Veruca Salt"

 We move on to Part II (1999), with a now-rather esoteric reference to Veruca Salt, an alt rock band from the 90s.
 The girls in question are Nina Gordon, who is Jewish, and Louise Post, who is not.
-An easy change for Sandler, he can just singularize "girls".
+An easy fix for Sandler, who can just singularize "girls".

 "Courtney Love is half too"